-We also used light curves from the ESA's Gaia satellite, designed for an accurate astrometric, photometric, and spectroscopic map of the Milky Way, and thus with extremely good resolution and photometric quality, albeit less deep and with broad band filters.
-Having started its operations in late 2014 and having just concluded its nominal mission in early 2025, Gaia is the perfect survey to complement the previous observations.
+We also used light curves from the ESA's Gaia satellite, designed for an accurate astrometric, photometric, and spectroscopic map of the Milky Way, therefore exhibiting extremely good resolution and photometric quality, albeit less deep and employing broad-band filters.
+Having started its operations in late 2014 and just concluding its nominal mission in early 2025, Gaia is the perfect survey to complement the previous observations.
 We cross-matched the Stripe-82 quasars with the Gaia DR3 variable AGN catalogue (\citealt{Carnerero2023}), covering 34 months from July 2014 to May 2017.
 We found a match for 4037 objects.
 This low number is due to many factors, including the lower magnitude limit ($mag_G <21$) and the fact that Gaia only published light curves for sources detected as variable within the survey.
-The last limitation is the most severe, considering that AGN variability tends to be larger on longer timescales, and a few years might not be enough for a complete selection (e.g. see discussion in \citealt{DeCicco2019}).
-However, by looking at the quasar physical properties from SDSS+PS1+ZTF and Gaia (Fig. \ref{fig:Gaia_sdss_hist}), they cover the same range of \lum\ and \bhm\ with a similar distribution, thus the analysis on the limited sample is not expected to introduce any severe bias.
+The last limitation is the most severe, considering that AGN variability tends to be larger on longer timescales and a few years might not be enough for a complete selection (e.g. see discussion in \citealt{DeCicco2019}).
+However, by looking at the quasar physical properties from SDSS+PS1+ZTF and Gaia (Fig. \ref{fig:Gaia_sdss_hist}), we see that they cover the same range of \lum\ and \bhm\ with a similar distribution; thus, the analysis on the limited sample is not expected to introduce any severe bias.
 Future data releases could allow for the recovery of the light curves for the missing sources and the addition of more epochs, possibly overlapping with ZTF and improving the analysis.